Check if your rental meets the healthy homes standards.

 • Will the landlord provide a healthy homes compliance statement?
 (There needs to be one in your new tenancy agreement)

-Seen something that doesn’t check out?
-Ask your landlord or property manager about their plans to meet the healthy homes standards before you apply to rent the property.
+If you have seen something that you do not think meets the healthy homes standards, ask your landlord or property manager about their plans to meet the standards before you apply to rent the property.

 Rating form